 In addition to making changes to the handling of Title IX complaints, and other broad changes, the proposed new rules include several changes to make the rights of pregnant students clearer and easier to safeguard.
 We provide an overview of some key changes below.

 The draft regulations, if enacted, would:

 - Define pregnancy and conditions related to pregnancy more consistently, and clarify that pregnancy includes potential, presumed, or past pregnancy, as well as related conditions and recovery from related conditions.
 This is critical for protecting students’ health, and for guarding against discrimination based on presumptions about someone’s fertility or family status.
-Of particular importance in light of the upcoming Dobbs decision, the definition of pregnancy and related conditions continue to include miscarriage and abortion (the phrase “termination of pregnancy” in the regulations a legal term covering abortion, miscarriage, or other pregnancy loss).
+Of particular importance in light of the Dobbs decision, the definition of pregnancy and related conditions continue to include miscarriage and abortion (the phrase “termination of pregnancy” in the regulations is a legal term covering abortion, miscarriage, or other pregnancy loss).